AI built for condo and HOA management. Learn more

 HOA boards are required, by law, to take down minutes at every board meeting.
 Keeping minutes is essential for documenting all of the board’s decisions and actions, and can come in handy when there’s a debate or misunderstanding about a particular subject.

 Having a secure online document storage option makes it easier for everyone to access the minutes.
-Some platforms even allow you to set permissions, meaning you can restrict access when necessary.
+Some platforms even allow you to set permissions, meaning you can restrict access to certain folders, but make HOA records available to everyone.
 Storing the documents online also means they won’t get lost or damaged.

-Now that we’ve established the importance of taking board meeting minutes and their relevance to helping the board retain facts and records, it’s time to share some reliable strategies that will help you take accurate and effective board minutes.
+Now that we’ve established the importance of taking board meeting minutes and their relevance to HOA communities, it’s time to share some reliable strategies that will help you record accurate, useful minutes.

 Who should take meeting minutes?